franktheglock/openllm/README.md

-an entirely vibecoded discord bot platform! im planning on keeping this updated and adding new features at the moment there is no plugin marketplace but its very early days all contributions welcome and appreciated (especially gui imrovments lol)
+an entirely vibecoded discord bot platform! im planning on keeping this updated and adding new features at the moment there is no plugin marketplace but its very early days all contributions welcome and appreciated (especially gui imrovements lol)